Attention, not scale, drives human-AI alignment in multimodal language prediction: Methods

+Because GPT-4-V shares the same underlying parameters and decoding stack as the text-only GPT-4, any difference in predictability can be attributed solely to the added visual context.

-The calculation of CLIP predictability scores for target words was carried out through a combination of image and text feature comparison with a custom Python script making use of the packages ‘PyTorch’\cite{paszke_pytorch_2019} and the Hugging Face ‘transformer’ library.\(^{48}\) For the unimodal version, the textual input was tokenized and processed by the text-only version of CLIP.
-For the multimodal version, each frame of each movie clip was individually preprocessed by the standard, pre-trained CLIP preprocessor, transforming the visual data into a digestible form for the CLIP model's image encoder.
+The calculation of CLIP predictability scores for target words was carried out through a combination of image and text feature comparison with a custom Python script making use of the packages ‘PyTorch’\cite{paszke_pytorch_2019} and the Hugging Face ‘transformer’ library.\(^{48}\) Each frame of each movie clip was individually preprocessed by the standard, pre-trained CLIP preprocessor, transforming the visual data into a digestible form for the CLIP model's image encoder.
 This encoder generates a corresponding image feature vector, which provides a compact representation of the visual content in a form that can be easily compared with textual information.
 We pair each image feature vector with an array of text feature vectors.
 These text features vectors are derived from both the dialogue of each scene, represented as text prompts, and the collective word set present in the movie.
 The CLIP model tokenizes and encodes these text inputs, converting them into a format that mirrors the structure of the image feature vectors.
 For the purpose of our study we used both the the ‘clip-vit-base-patch32’ version and the `clip-RN50' versions of the model.\cite{noauthor_openaiclip-vit-base-patch32_nodate}

-The calculation of the `predictability score' was carried out by comparing these two feature sets, visual and linguistic (or linguistic and linguistic in the unimodal comparison).
-For the unimodal version, the dot product of the feature input of the textual input, and all labels in the movie was computed.
-Similarly, by computing the dot product of the image feature vector and each text feature vector in the multimodal version, a raw similarity measure was derived.
+The calculation of the `predictability score' was carried out by comparing these two feature sets, visual and linguistic.
+By computing the dot product of the image feature vector and each text feature vector, a raw similarity measure was derived.
 This raw similarity measure was then passed through a softmax function, refining it into a more interpretable similarity score.
-This score quantified the likelihood of the upcoming word, given all words in the movie, by matching each word to the visual content of each associated frame (or textual input for the multimodal version).
+This score quantified the likelihood of the upcoming word, given all words in the movie, by matching each word to the visual content of each associated frame (or textual input in the multimodal paradigm).